aripalo/go-delightful/README.md

   message.Banner(delightful.BannerOptions{
 		Version: "v0.0.1",
 		URL:     "example.com",
-		Extra:   "some extra info, keep it short",
+		Extra:   "Some extra info, let's keep it short!",
   })

-  // Print "title" message in purple. message.Title("🔥", "foo", "hello world")
+  // Print "title" message in purple. message.Title("🔥", "hello world")

   // Print "debug" message in dark gray.
-  // Only printed if in verbose mode. message.Debug("⚙️", "foo", "This is only visible if in verbose mode")
+  // Only printed if in verbose mode. message.Debug("⚙️", "This is only visible if in verbose mode")

-  // Print "info" message in gray. message.Info("", "foo", "FYI")// passing empty string for emoji disables the emoji prefix
+  // Print "info" message in gray. message.Info("", "FYI")// passing empty string for emoji disables it

   // Print "prompt" message in cyan.
-  // Does not actually read input, only shows the "question". message.Prompt("🖌", "foo", "please input maybe:")
+  // Does not actually read input, only shows the "question". message.Prompt("🖌", "please input maybe:")

-  // Print "success" message in green. message.Success("💪", "foo", "nicely done")
+  // Print "success" message in green. message.Success("💪", "nicely done")

-  // Print "warning" message in yellow. message.Warning("⚠️", "bar", "something didn't go as planned, but it might be okay...")
+  // Print "warning" message in yellow. message.Warning("⚠️", "something didn't go as planned, but it might be okay...")

-  // Print "failure" message in red. message.Failure("❌", "bar", "galaxies exploded")
+  // Print "failure" message in red. message.Failure("❌", "galaxies exploded")
 }
 ```